-Last week’s IMPACT Pitch 2020 was a huge success!
-On October 8th, 2020 Business Impact NW awarded $30,000 to Pacific Northwest small business owners at our 5th annual IMPACT Pitch competition presented by Harborstone Credit Union.
+Last week’s IMPACT Pitch was a huge success!
+On October 8th, 2020 Business Impact NW awarded $30,000 to Pacific Northwest small business owners.
+It was the 5th annual IMPACT Pitch competition presented by Harborstone Credit Union.
 IMPACT Pitch brings our mission of growing businesses that create jobs in underserved communities to center stage.

-Of 74 total applicants this year – 10 made it to the final round to compete for the title of ‘Audience Favorite Video’, ‘Best Startup’, ‘Best Early Stage’, ‘Best Established Business’ and the distinction of being a small business awarded for their positive social impact.
-All of this year’s finalists presented outstanding pitches, but four of our finalists stole the show and won IMPACT Pitch 2020.
+Ten out of 74 applicants made it to the final round this year.
+The candidates competed for: the title of ‘Audience Favorite Video’, ‘Best Startup’, ‘Best Early Stage’, ‘Best Established Business’ and the distinction of being a small business awarded for their positive social impact.
+All of this year’s finalists presented outstanding pitches.
+However, only four of our finalists stole the show and won IMPACT Pitch 2020.
 Let’s meet them…

 Juice and Flowers LLC —